SenseLogic/PENDOWN/README.md

 But this ²text is red².
 ```

-The special modifier `!` allows to override the definition of a predefined tag.
+Moreover, the special modifier `!` allows to override the definition of any predefined tag.

 ```
 {{^![[ <del$>,!]] </del>\}}